National parks visitors should plan for ‘new normal’

 “You may have facilities that aren’t going to be available, but the (park’s) footprint will be.
 So it will be a different visitor experience, and it will be a different normal that we’re going to need to own and, frankly, mitigate,” Vela said Friday.
 “This gets to the value and importance of making sure that visitors know what to expect when they get to the park, making sure that visitors go to the park’s website (and) social media … as to what is accessible, how to plan your trip, and, most importantly, what are the expectations when you get there.”

-Recent crowding at southern Utah’s state parks could offer a hint of what’s headed Bryce’s way later this season, Bryce Park Ranger Peter Densmore said.
+Recent crowding at southern Utah’s state parks could offer a hint of what’s headed Bryce’s way later this season, said Bryce Park Ranger Peter Densmore.

 “This experiment, this limited reopening is really a cooperative effort between us and the public.
 It’s not possible to reap the full benefits of the mitigations we put in place if people aren’t aware of them and helping us to enforce them,” Densmore said at the shuttered visitor center.